I have 5 albums available for purchase. If you are interested in physical cds, I will happily ship directly to you.

 - Andre Salles, obsessive and financially idiotic music fan and writer/reviewer/columnist for www.tm3am.com

-PROPHETSTOWN (2011) - Long awaited 4th cd showcasing "Burner's" strong songwriting and highlighting his unique but deeply rooted guitar style & sultry Southern vocals.
-Featuring sparse, tasteful accompaniment including lap steel, tremolo & nylon string guitar.
+PROPHETSTOWN (2011) - Long awaited 4th album showcasing "Burner's" strong songwriting and highlighting his unique but deeply rooted guitar style and sultry Southern vocals.
+Featuring sparse, tasteful accompaniment including lap steel, tremolo and nylon string guitar.

 Prophetstown is a stunning new CD of songs from Greg Boerner.
 Listen to this album carefully, so that you absorb and savor every word, sound, and atmospheric nuance created by Boerner's superb songwriting, vocal delivery, and guitar playing.
 The songs tell stories of interesting characters and places, explore thoughts and emotions, revel in love, and walk down the dusty streets of a strange town.
 Prophetstown is on my "Folk Festival Faves" list for Top Ten albums for 2011.

 - Lilli Kuzma, host of "Folk Festival" on WDCB Public Radio, Chicagoland

 WORLD SO BLUE (2006) - "Voted Top 25 CDs Of 2006" by ROOTSTIME Magazine.
 This 2006 release centers on Boerner's most personal songwriting to date.